miladrahimi/laravel-docker-compose/README.md

 docker-compose exec php php artisan migrate docker-compose ps

-# Surf the exposed port for nginx or php container in your web browser.
+# Surf the exposed port for NGINX or PHP container in your web browser.
 ```